Noah-Zhuhaotian/devops-exercises/topics/linux/README.md

 <details>
 <summary>What is chroot?
 In what scenarios would you consider using it?</summary><br><b>

+`chroot` stands for **change root**, and it’s a Unix system operation that changes the apparent root directory for a running process and its children.
+Essentially, it creates a confined environment—often referred to as a **chroot jail**—where the process can’t access files or directories outside the specified directory tree.

+This is useful in several scenarios:

+1. **Testing or debugging** – I can simulate a different root environment without affecting the host system, which is helpful for testing packages or scripts.
+2. **System recovery** – For example, if a system won’t boot, I can boot from a live CD, mount the root filesystem, `chroot` into it, and run repairs as if I were in the original environment.
+3. **Security isolation** – While not a complete security solution, `chroot` can be used to limit what certain services (like FTP or DNS) can access, reducing risk in case of a compromise.

+That said, it's important to note that `chroot` is not as secure or isolated as containers or virtual machines—it can be escaped under certain conditions, especially by privileged users.
+For stronger isolation, I’d prefer using containers like Docker or systemd-nspawn.

 </b></details>

 <details>
 <summary>What is SELiunx?</summary><br><b>

+SELinux stands for **Security-Enhanced Linux**.
+It’s a security module integrated into the Linux kernel that provides **mandatory access control (MAC)**, going beyond the traditional discretionary access control (DAC) provided by Unix file permissions.

+With SELinux, every process and object (like files, ports, or sockets) has a security context.
+The system enforces strict rules about what interactions are allowed between them, based on a defined security policy.
+This helps contain compromised services and restricts what even root processes can do.

+For example, if a web server is compromised, SELinux can prevent it from accessing files it shouldn’t—even if the file permissions would normally allow it.

+It operates in three modes:

+* **Enforcing**: SELinux policies are enforced.
+* **Permissive**: Policies are logged but not enforced (useful for debugging).
+* **Disabled**: SELinux is turned off.

+While it can add complexity to system administration, it’s a powerful tool for hardening systems, especially in production environments.

 </b></details>

 <details>
 <summary>What is Kerberos?</summary><br><b>
+Kerberos is a network authentication protocol designed to provide secure identity verification over untrusted networks, like the internet or internal enterprise environments.
+It uses symmetric key cryptography and relies on a trusted third party, known as the Key Distribution Center (KDC), to authenticate users and services.

+The core idea is to avoid sending passwords over the network.
+Instead, a client proves its identity once to the KDC, which then issues tickets that can be used to access other services securely.

+It works in three main steps:

+The user authenticates to the Authentication Server (AS) to get a Ticket Granting Ticket (TGT).

+The TGT is presented to the Ticket Granting Server (TGS) to get service-specific tickets.

+The client uses the service ticket to authenticate to the target service.

+Kerberos is widely used in enterprise environments, especially in Active Directory domains and single sign-on (SSO) implementations.

+It’s known for being secure and efficient, but it requires time synchronization (usually via NTP), and both clients and services need to be properly configured with shared secrets or keytabs.
 </b></details>

 <details>
 <summary>What is nftables?</summary><br><b>

+`nftables` is the modern **packet filtering framework** in Linux, introduced as a replacement for older tools like `iptables`, `ip6tables`, `arptables`, and `ebtables`.
+It was designed to unify and simplify Linux firewall configuration and rule management.

+Unlike `iptables`, which had separate tools and rule sets for IPv4, IPv6, ARP, and Ethernet filtering, `nftables` provides a **single consistent interface** for managing all types of packet filtering through the `nft` command.

+Some of its key benefits include:

+* **Simpler syntax**: The rules are easier to read and maintain.
+* **Performance improvements**: It uses a virtual machine in the kernel to evaluate rules efficiently.
+* **Atomic rule changes**: It allows batch updates to avoid inconsistent states.
+* **Advanced features**: Like maps, sets, and verdict chains, which make rule writing more flexible and powerful.

+It’s now the default firewall backend in many modern Linux distributions like Debian, Fedora, and RHEL.

+In short, `nftables` is the future of Linux packet filtering—more powerful, maintainable, and efficient than its predecessors.

 </b></details>

 <details>
 <summary>What firewalld daemon is responsible for?</summary><br><b>

+`firewalld` is a **dynamic firewall management daemon** used on many modern Linux systems, like RHEL, CentOS, and Fedora.
+It provides a **high-level interface** to configure firewall rules using **zones and services**, and it acts as an abstraction layer over backends like `nftables` or `iptables`.

+The key responsibilities of the `firewalld` daemon are:

+* **Managing firewall rules dynamically** without needing to restart the entire firewall stack.
+* Organizing rules using **zones**, which define trust levels for different network interfaces.
+* Enabling or disabling **services and ports** easily via predefined configurations.
+* Allowing **runtime vs. permanent configuration**, so changes can be tested before being made persistent.
+* Providing **D-Bus** and **CLI interfaces (`firewall-cmd`)** for scripting and automation.

+It’s particularly useful in environments where you want centralized, policy-based firewall management that can adapt without disrupting existing network connections.

 </b></details>

 <details>